 The Control of Visible and Invisible Losses:

-The losses that occurred in the bakery may be conveniently divided into two classes: invisible losses and visible losses.
+The losses that occurred in the bakery business may be conveniently divided into two classes: invisible losses and visible losses.
 Invisible losses are those which are hidden and not obvious without investigation, such as fermentation and evaporation losses from the dough.
 Visible losses are those which are quite apparent as they occur such as during makeup in the shop, oven and wrapping and packing cripples as well as plant stales.
 The maintenance of accurate records in the bakery is the only way in which the visible and invisible losses can be actually recognized and controlled factors responsible for these losses.

 Hence, the principal losses which occur while processing should be investigated and controlled as discussed below: